Sanremo Music Festival 1968

-The Sanremo Music Festival 1968 (Festival di Sanremo 1968), officially the 18th Italian Song Festival (18º Festival della canzone italiana), was the 18th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo, Italy, between 1 and 3 February 1968, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Pippo Baudo, assisted by actress Luisa Rivelli.
+The Sanremo Music Festival 1968 (Festival di Sanremo 1968), officially the 18th Italian Song Festival (18º Festival della canzone italiana), was the 18th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo, Italy, between 1 and 3 February 1968.
+It was organised by Società ATA, concessionary of the Sanremo Casino and was broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Pippo Baudo and Luisa Rivelli.
+Gianni Ravera served as artistic director.